codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 %}

 ### Monitor health and sync statuses for selected application
-Mointor the health status of the selected application, the current sync status, and the result of the previous sync operation.
+Monitor the health status of the selected application, the current sync status, and the result of the previous sync operation.
 Once you select an application, the quickest option to monitor statuses is through the application header which is always displayed, no matter what tab you navigate to.

 {% include